 Umbrella funds may be listed, through the approval by the ISE of the umbrella and the shares in each sub-fund, or each class of shares within each sub-fund, as the case may be, can be listed as required.
 The ISE Investment Fund Listing Rules require that listing particulars or an equivalent offering document be prepared for the purposes of listing.
-The listing requirements for Irish domiciled funds which are authorised by the Central Bank have been substantially streamlined and, in the case of QIAIFs, many of the listing requirements are disapplied.
+The listing requirements for Irish domiciled funds which are authorised by the Central Bank have been substantially streamlined and, in the case of QIAIFs, many of the listing requirements are dis-applied.

-The prospectus will be used as the listing particulars for the purposes of the ISE and copies of the QIAIF documents discussed at 4.7 above will be filed with the ISE as necessary.
+The prospectus will be used as the listing particulars for the purposes of the ISE and copies of the QIAIF documents discussed at 4.6 above will be filed with the ISE as necessary.
 In addition, further documents need to be filed with the ISE on the day prior to the listing, which will take place after the authorisation of the fund by the Central Bank.
-Matheson can liaise on behalf of the fund with the listing stockbrokers to prepare the necessary documentation, which will be presented at the launch board meeting for approval and signature.